pForest: In-Network Inference with Random Forests: Introduction

-First, programmable data planes are heavily limited in terms of the operations they support.
-In particular, the lack of floating point computations makes it hard to implement inference procedures for most machine learning models (e.g., neural networks) or to keep track of statistical features (e.g., the average or standard deviation). \system addresses this problem by: \first classifying traffic according to Random Forests (RF) models whose decision procedures (based on sequential comparisons) fit well within the pipeline of programmable switches; and \second automatically approximating statistical features.
-While \system is restricted to RFs, we stress that RFs are amongst the most powerful and successful machine learning model currently available (they can even emulate neural networks~\cite{frosst2017distilling}) and tend to work well in practice~\cite{biau2016neural}.
-Furthermore, they are easily interpretable.
+Second, programmable switches are heavily limited in terms of the operations they support.
+In particular, they lack the ability to perform floating point computations which makes it hard to implement inference procedures for most ML models (e.g., neural networks) or to keep track of statistical features (e.g., the average or standard deviation). \system addresses this problem by: \first~classifying traffic according to Random Forest ($RF$) models whose decision procedures (based on sequential comparisons) fit well within the pipeline of programmable switches; and \second~automatically approximating statistical features.
+While \system is restricted to $RFs$, we stress that $RFs$ are amongst the most powerful and successful ML models currently available (they can even emulate neural networks~\cite{frosstDistillingNeuralNetwork2017}) and tend to work well in practice~\cite{biauNeuralRandomForests2019,arzaniPrivateEyeScalablePrivacyPreserving2020,arzaniTakingBlameGame2016}.
+Recent works have also successfully managed to apply $RFs$ to traffic classification tasks (e.g., \cite{dukicAdvanceKnowledgeFlow2019,hayesKfingerprintingRobustScalable2016,arzaniPrivateEyeScalablePrivacyPreserving2020,arzaniTakingBlameGame2016}), yet without supporting ASAP inference.
+Finally, $RFs$ are easily interpretable.

-Second, programmable data planes have a limited amount of memory (few tens of megabytes~\cite{jin2017netcache}) and do not support dynamic memory management.
-Yet, \system needs to compute and store an unknown amount of features during inference in addition to storing the RFs. \system addresses this problem by considering data plane constraints while training the RFs and selecting features that require small amounts of memory.
-A key insight is that this optimization does \emph{not} come at the price of inference accuracy.
-To deal with the lack of dynamic memory, \system relies on special encoding techniques that can pack multiple features in the same register.
+Third, programmable switches have a limited amount of memory (few tens of megabytes~\cite{jinNetCacheBalancingKeyValue2017}) and do not support dynamic memory management.
+Yet, \system needs to compute and store an unknown amount of features during inference in addition to storing the $RFs$. \system addresses this problem by considering data-plane constraints while training the $RFs$ and selecting features that require small amounts of memory.
+A key insight is that this optimization does \emph{not} come at the price of classification score.
+To further deal with the lack of dynamic memory, \system relies on encoding techniques to pack multiple features in the same register.

-Third, for some applications (e.g., security, QoS), classification needs to be done as early as possible after a flow has started. \system addresses the problem of timely, yet accurate classification by training multiple \emph{context-dependent} RFs that are optimized for different parts of a flow.
-At runtime, \system seamlessly switches between these RFs as flows progress.
+We implemented \system in P4$_{16}$ (data-plane inference) and in Python (training pipeline): given some hardware parameters, \system automatically synthesizes all P4 code and dynamic CLI input necessary for inference in the data plane.
+Our implementation also supports dynamic model reloading.